The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Baltimore, MD

 Offers Telehealth

-Mark Fehr is a Neurologist in Baltimore, Maryland.
+Mark Fehr is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Fehr is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Memory Loss, Seizures, Partial Familial Epilepsy, and Generalized Tonic-Clonic Seizure.
-Dr. Fehr is currently accepting new patients.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Memory Loss, Seizures, Partial Familial Epilepsy, and Generalized Tonic-Clonic Seizure.

 Experienced in Progressive Myoclonic Epilepsy